-Although yoga isn’t technically an aerobic exercise, yoga helps the brain in ways that are similar to aerobic exercise according to a study of yoga effects on brain health.
+Although yoga isn’t technically an aerobic exercise, yoga helps the brain in ways that are similar to aerobic exercise, according to a study of yoga effects on brain health.

-In addition to having a positive effect on key areas responsible for memory and information processing, regular yoga practice also has the added benefit of emotional regulation and mood improvement, which contributes to better overall brain health and functioning.
+Besides having a positive effect on key areas responsible for memory and information processing, regular yoga practice also has the added benefit of emotional regulation and mood improvement, which contributes to better overall brain health and functioning.

 To kick start your French Yoga vocabulary, I created a printable PDF which you can download and print for free.
 It contains images of 39 yoga poses (Les postures) in both French and English.

-There are many more poses that have multiple names but for the purpose of this article, I only list the major ones that I have come across myself.
+There are many more poses that have multiple names, but for the purpose of this article, I only list the major ones that I have come across myself.

-39 Yoga pose names in French and English
+List of 39 Yoga pose names in French and English

 - LOTUS – (Le Lotus)